12 Sep TAX3 Hearing on digital taxation

-The European Commission has proposed both a short-term and a long-term solution, as it has observed that there are several individual solutions arising in EU Member States, which in the end could have other distortive effects, and there is a need to address this problem while awaiting that the OECD reaches a consensus.
+The European Commission has proposed both a short-term and a long-term solution, as it has observed that there are several individual solutions arising in EU member states which in the end could have other distortive effects.
+There is also a need to address this problem while awaiting the OECD to reach a consensus.

-Also called the ‘comprehensive solution’, to be applicable as of January 2020, aims to address situations where companies offer digital services in a country, but member states cannot tax those activities, because the firms do not have a physical presence in that country.
+Also called the ‘comprehensive solution’, to be applicable as of January 2020, it aims to address situations where companies that offer digital services in a country but member states cannot tax those activities because the firms do not have a physical presence in that country.

-The proposal affects corporate taxpayers that are incorporated or established in the EU, as well as enterprises that are incorporated or established in a non-Union jurisdiction with which there is no double taxation treaty with the Member State where a significant digital presence of the taxpayer is identified.
+The proposal affects corporate taxpayers that are incorporated or established in the EU, as well as enterprises that are incorporated or established in a non-EU jurisdiction with which there is no double taxation treaty with the member state where a significant digital presence of the taxpayer is identified.

 For the purpose of this proposal, ‘digital services’ means services which are delivered over the internet.
 The mere sale of goods or services facilitated by using the internet or an electronic network is not regarded as a digital service.